 When visiting Venice, I highly recommend taking a Vaporetto (similar to a ferry) out to the islands of Murano and Burano.
 Just a short boat ride from the mainland, Murano is where Italy's famous colorful blown glass is made.

-If you want to be surrounded by beautiful architecture, art, and waterways, you can’t go wrong with a trip to Venice!
+If you want to be surrounded by beautiful architecture, art, and waterways, you can't go wrong with a trip to Venice, Murano or Burano!

 Contributed By: Travelingtanya.com

 Palermo is the capital of the beautiful land of Sicily, which lies off the coast of Italy.
-Sicily is the perfect getaway with picture perfect beaches, wonderful street food and amazing architecture.
+Sicily is the perfect getaway with picture-perfect beaches, wonderful street food, and amazing architecture.
 Add to that the average of 6,8 hours of sun per day, every day of the year and you have yourself a winner for one of the most beautiful cities in European.

-Italy is very well known for their beautiful churches.
+Italy is very well known for its beautiful churches.
 Palermo took one look at the traditional Italian churches and just raised the bar even higher!

-The churches here are quaint, filled with history and each and every one of them is a little different than the rest.
-Make sure to pop into the Church of the Gesu, San Giuseppe dei Teatini and the architectural gem that is the 12th century Arab Normal Church of San Cataldo.
+The churches here are quaint and filled with history, and each and every one of them is a little different than the rest.
+Make sure to pop into the Church of the Gesu, San Giuseppe dei Teatini, and the architectural gem that is the 12th century Arab Normal Church of San Cataldo.

 Architecture in Palermo

-Speaking of Arab-Norman architecture in Palermo, you cannot leave without visiting is the Norman Palace.
-The oldest parts of the palace dates all the way back to the 9th century thus making it making it the oldest royal residence in Europe to date.
+Speaking of Arab-Norman architecture in Palermo, you cannot leave without visiting the Norman Palace.
+The oldest parts of the palace date all the way back to the 9th century thus making it the oldest royal residence in Europe to date.

-The building is currently the seat of the of the Sicilian Regional Assembly.
-Make sure you take ample time to bath in the beauty of the Capella Palatina, believe me you will be happy you took the time!
+The building is currently the seat of the Sicilian Regional Assembly.
+Make sure you take ample time to bathe in the beauty of the Capella Palatina, believe me, you will be happy you took the time!

-This room is a one-of-a-kind architectural gem with colourful mosaics, wooden ceilings and beautifully detailed frescoes dusted with a generous sprinkling of brilliant gold.
+This room is a one-of-a-kind architectural gem with colorful mosaics, wooden ceilings, and beautifully detailed frescoes dusted with a generous sprinkling of brilliant gold.

-Aside from being an absolutely stunning city, Palermo also contains one of the liveliest and most scrumptious streetfood scenes of the island.
-To get a taste of the traditional Arancina (a fried ball of rice filled with ragu, or in case you are vegetarian a la norma), go to the Antica Focacceria San Francesco located in the heart of the old city.
+Aside from being an absolutely stunning city, Palermo also contains one of the liveliest and most scrumptious street food scenes on the island.
+To get a taste of the traditional Arancini (a fried ball of rice filled with ragu, or in case you are vegetarian a la norma), go to the Antica Focacceria San Francesco located in the heart of the old city.

 Contributed By: Veggiewayfarer.com

 Copenhagen is a city of many views.
-It is a city with a lot of history, but you can also see lots of new building or it’s very vibrant hippie neighborhood.
+It is a city with a lot of history, but you can also see lots of new buildings or its very vibrant hippie neighborhood.
 With all these aspects it is definitely one of the prettiest cities in Europe.